~ WE ARE POSTPONING THE FULL CERTIFICATE PROGRAM FOR 2023 ~

 Topics: Capstone Project Presentations, Exploring the Inner Landscape and Utilizing Liminal Spaces, Nature Solo Time on Land with Council Sharing Integration and Closing review and Ritual.

 Faculty includes Jan Edl Stein, Mary Good

-Saturday, June 27, 10:00 am – noon Craig Chalquist: Introduction to Terrapsychology
+Saturday, April 22 10:00 to noon: (tentative) Craig Chalquist: Introduction to Terrapsychology

-Current list of topics are: (Based on 2019 program and subject to change)
+Current list of topics are: (Based on previous programs and subject to change)

 Practices that Connect Us to Nature: Jan Edl Stein, MFT

 Taking the Clinical Container Outdoors – more considerations: Jan Edl Stein, MFT and Mary Good, MFT

 Working with Groups – Group Dynamics and Practical Considerations: Jan Edl Stein, MFT

 Hakomi and Ecotherapy: Contact Processes: Rob Fisher, MFT

 Making Sanctuary in a Time of Demise: Bayo Akomolafe, PhD